CAR ACCIDENT FAQS

 What is my case worth?
 How much money will I get when the case is over?

 This is the question most often asked and the most difficult question to answer.
 The value of any personal injury auto accident case involves many factors and usually depends on the facts of each case, as no two cases are exactly alike.
 Some of the factors include the amount of medical expense, damages that may occur in the future, scarring and disfigurement, permanent physical impairment, where the accident took place, the amount of property damages to the vehicles, the amount of insurance coverage and many other factors.
 The bottom line is this.
-At the Law Offices of David L. Ruben our only goal is to obtain the MAXIMUM possible settlement.
+At United Citizen Law our only goal is to obtain the MAXIMUM possible settlement.
 Why?
 Well, the more money you make, the more money we make.
 It’s a win-win for both attorney and client in a car accident case, that’s why it is imperative to hire an attorney as soon as possible.

 Rideshare companies, also known as Transportation Network Companies, contract with freelance drivers who use their personal vehicles to transport passengers.
 This service is provided through a smartphone app that is convenient and often inexpensive.
 Simply pull out your phone, request a ride, and within minutes you’re on your way.
 Once you arrive at your destination, get out and move on with your day.
 The app handles the payment automatically.

 Can I lose my Uber access if I make a claim?

 No, if you bring a valid injury claim under the insurance policy from Uber or Lyft you will not be penalized.
 Both Uber and Lyft pay a portion of each fare directly to their insurance companies for this exact purpose.
 Pursuing a claim and retaining an Uber lawyer such as Sam Fareed of the United Citizen Law Office will not cause you to be penalized.